NMillard/learnings/azure-fundamentals.md

 Use resource groups to organize resources.
 Find and use a consistent naming and grouping convention.
 For project work, it makes sense to create a resource group per project for easier billing management.

+### Tags

 Alternatively, tags can be used to group resources.

-Use Azure Policies and assignments to enforce conventions.
+Tags are basically meta-information attached to resources.

 Place _locks_ on resources to avoid deletion by mistake.
 Locks can easily be removed again.

 ## Cost

+### CapEx vs OpEx
+Capital Expenditure (CapEx) is spending money on physical infrastructure upfront, and then deducting taxes over time.
+Operational Expenditure (OpEx) is pending money on services or products and being billed immediately.

 Factors that affect costs are: